vega/vega-lite/CONTRIBUTING.md

 ### Build

-You can run `npm run build` to compile Vega-Lite and regenerate `vega-lite-schema.json`.
+You can run `npm run build` to compile Vegemite and regenerate `Vegemite-schema.json`.

 ### Basic Lint & Test & Test Coverage